Color blind perspective, glasses and flowers

 Dyslexia is one of the most common learning/reading disabilities.
 Here are some statistics from hootbooks.app:

-• Over 40 million people in the U.S have Dyslexia, including my granddaughter.
+• Over 40 million people in the U.S have dyslexia, including my granddaughter.

 • Dyslexia impacts 20% of students.